GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 <img class="my-align-right size-60" src="../assets/images/Manuals/05_Excel_enumerations_EN.png" alt="Excel Enumerations"/>

-To define an attribute with enumerated values, a worksheet with name _(Enumerations)_ including the brackets is created.
+To define an attribute with enumerated values, a worksheet with name _{Enumerations}_ including the curly brackets is created.
 Here all values of a certain attribute are specified column by column.
 Again, the first line specifies the attribute name and the values below that are taken over up to the next blank line.
 In worksheets with user data, these values are provided for attributes with the same name; in the example given to the left,